DigitalPublishingToolkit/TODManual/md/Manual.md

 	User: dptoolkit@gmail.com
 	Pass: amsterdam010

-- Create a new repository according to the title of your book (for instance TOD23kaos);
+- Create a new repository according to the title of your book.
+Please include number and title of the book, for instance TOD23kaos;
 - Clone the repository to your Github desktop (click "Clone or download", then "Open in Desktop");

 ![](imgs/git.png)